yassin549/NIC-Management-System/README.md

 - Exporting reports to Excel or PDF.

 ## Contributing
-Contributions are welcome!
+- Contributions are welcome!
 Feel free to fork the repository, make changes, and submit a pull request.
+- For Any query feel free to contact at officialyassinkhoualdi@gmail.com.

 ---